naman1102/PhishTor-Phishing-link-detection-sytem-/README.md

-# Phishing Site Detector Plugin
+# Phishing Link Detector System (Chrome Extension)
 This lite chrome plugin aims to detect phishing websites and warn the user.
 It is built with a objective of privacy, so that the user browsing data need not collected for classification.
 The classification is done on the client side with one-time download of classifier model.

 ![License](https://img.shields.io/github/license/mashape/apistatus.svg?style=popout) ![Beta](https://img.shields.io/badge/beta-v1.0.01-blue.svg)